Please read the trope description and instructions on the main page before posting.

 Akuma: Defeating you takes less effort than smacking a baby.
 Not that I'd ever do that!

 Akuma is looking to be the strongest in the world.
 Cheating and killing the innocent have no part of that.
-Case and point, he kills Bison after he fights Ryu and Ken to a standstill, and then switches to a new body now that they're exhausted and broken (but victorious).
+Case in point, he kills Bison after he fights Ryu and Ken to a standstill, and then switches to a new body now that they're exhausted and broken (but victorious).
 Akuma jumps in and one-shots Bison, calling the move "unfair".

 In Vega'sStreet Fighter Alpha III storyline, he displays disgust over what Bison would do to Cammy and fights him over it, though in the canon storyline he probably just got ticked off and didn't fight him.
 In Rolento's storyline in the same game, he displays an interest in aquirring the Psycho Drive, but destroys it when he finds that it's a Mind Control machine; by his logic, a utopia would be meaningless if its people couldn't think for themselves.